Hi! Welcome to my technical portfolio.

 about me

 In 2009 I became an honours graduate from Cork Institute of Technology (CIT), where I've earned a bachelor's degree in software development.
 In college I got addicted to software design.
-I love to design software as much as I love to code it, strongly believing in agile methodologies and applying them in my new project.
+I love to design software as much as I love to code it, strongly believing in agile methodologies and applying them in my projects.

 projects